j9t/little-books/manuscript/html-css-frameworks.md

 The single most important thing we need to build a successful framework is a prototype.
 Here we benefit from our recognition that we’re really only talking about plain-vanilla style sheets and scripts.
 Large projects—projects like those for which we now talk frameworks—have always benefited from prototypes.

 What do we mean by prototype?
 In its simplest form, it is a static (internal) website or demo site.
-It should contain all document types and elements we need in production: the prototype is where we code all the structure (HTML), presentation (CSS), and behavior (JavaScript).
-And the prototype should include realistic (occasionally intermingled with extreme) sample contents: that’s how we test that everything works.
+It should contain all document types and elements we need in production: The prototype is where we code all the structure (HTML), presentation (CSS), and behavior (JavaScript).
+And the prototype should include realistic (occasionally intermingled with extreme) sample contents: That’s how we test that everything works.

 A prototype is an irreplaceable testing ground that we need to obtain the end result we want.